Oscar Best Actor winner from the year you were born

 – Movie: “The Theory of Everything”

-English actor and model Eddie Redmayne has so far been nominated twice for Academy Awards and won once, receiving the honor of Best Actor for his work in “The Theory of Everything.”
+English actor and model Eddie Redmayne has so far been nominated twice for Academy Awards and won once, receiving the honor for Best Actor for his work in “The Theory of Everything.”
 The biographical drama about theoretical physicist Stephen Hawking, directed by James Marsh, was adapted from the memoir “Traveling to Infinity: My Life with Stephen,” written by Hawking’s ex-wife Jane Hawking.
 The plot centers around the relationship between Hawking and his ex-wife, particularly during the parallel successes of the former’s work in physics and his battle with ALS.

 New Regency Productions